 Row 6-26: Repeat Rows 2 thru 5 consecutively or until piece measures 18”w x 11”h.
 You should end up on a hdc row.
 End off, weave in loose ends.
 Block into shape.
 Add ribbon if you choose.

-The mug cozy’s will be released soon.
+Hey, you can get the mug rug/coaster’s here on this website..
 Sign up to follow my blog so that you don’t miss a new post.

 If you would like to stay up to date on what is happening on my side of the mountain, please visit and join my FB group Krissy’s Over The Mountain Crochet and Crafts